zuehlkescott5/CourseraGettingAndCleaningData/README.md

 * README.md
 * CodeBook.md
 * run_analysis.R
+* tidy.txt
+* tidy2.txt
+* UCI Har Dataset (contains test and train data).
+* Alldata.zip

 ### run_analysis.R objectives

 * You should create one R script called run_analysis.R that does the following:

-** Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
-** Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-** Uses descriptive activity names to name the activities in the data set ** Appropriately labels the data set with descriptive variable names.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately labels the data set with descriptive variable names.
-** From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### run_analysis.R goals